gardnr/gardnr/docs/drivers.rst

 Management
 ----------

-- See :doc:`hello-world` for a tutorial on adding drivers
+- See :doc:`intro/tutorial01` for how to add drivers
 - To remove a driver `$ python3 -m gardnr.cli remove driver my-driver`
 - To disable a driver `$ python3 -m gardnr.cli disable driver my-driver`.
 Disabling a driver will prevent it from executing during a read.